opsee/mitchellh/README.md

 ## Organization

 Terraform resources have been split up into smaller stacks so that changes can be made more easily.
-This is to facilitate making changes quickly and easily while facilitating collaboration between team members--as making a change requires that the appropriate Terraform state be "locked" before additional changes can be made.

-If you intend to change a particular stack, tell someone in #backend with @here that you intend to change a stack.
+If you intend to change a particular stack, tell people in `#backend` with @here that you intend to change a stack.
 This is necessary, because after your changes have been made, Terraform will push your copy of the state to S3.
 You could unintentionally overwrite changes someone else has made.
 A more formal locking mechanism can be put into place if/when we choose to move from s3 to etcd for our state stores.

 Remote state is stored in s3 in the opsee-terraform-state bucket.
 Each environment for each stack has its own state file.
 This allows changes to be made and tested